What is least count : How to calculate least count of Vernier Caliper And Micrometer

 M= Main scale reading (CM)

-n= Number of vernier division coinciding with the main scale division
+n= Number of vernier divisions coinciding with the main scale division

-Lets take an example of a cylinder which was measure using a vernier caliper.
+Let’s take an example of a cylinder that was measured using a vernier caliper.

 Sample Sl#Main Scale Reading( M)# Of Vernier scale division(n)Variable X=n*LC.02Variable B=M+XDimension A=B+Zc